 So you definitely need an index to keep tabs on the pages you write.

 Leave the first four pages (that fall side by side) for the index.

 (The official bullet journal notebook features numbered pages, an index, a bullet key and 3 bookmarks).

 Now if you are not using a numbered notebook you number each page as you go.

-When using a bullet journal it is better to get used to write each page’s topic (heading) and page number first.
-And immediately add it to index before making an entry.
+When using a bullet journal it is better to get used to writing each page’s topic (heading) and page number first.
+And immediately add it to the index before making an entry.

-Divide each page in 3 equal parts by drawing horizontal lines.
+Divide each page into 3 equal parts by drawing horizontal lines.
 Write down the names of the months in each column.
 Add your entries.